Euclideon/vaultclient/docs/TranslationGuide.md

 - `loginProxyAddress`: Label for the proxy address field
 - `loginIgnoreCert`: Label for a setting that disables many of the security checks when logging in
 - `loginIgnoreCertWarning`: This displays a warning to the user that disabling the security certificates is _very_ dangerous
-- `loginPending`: Used internally to set the login status to "pending"?
+- `loginPending`: String used internally to set the login status to "pending"?
 - `loginMessageCredentials`: Prompts the user to enter their login information
 - `loginMessageChecking`: Tells the user to wait while their login information is confirmed
 - `loginErrorConnection`: Displays when the vault client fails to connect to the specified vault server